 A series of portraits of Greek women for Kovo Rotisserie in Kingston, NY.
 The paintings were created specifically for the restaurant and are on permanent display.
 I also did the branding for the restaurant – check it out at carlarozman.com/kovo-rotisserie

 My first solo exhibition of painted portraits opened on May 14, 2016 at Cornell Street Studios in Kingston, NY.
-Thanks to Gallery Director Renee Darmstadt for her support with the show!
+The show featured 20 original, mixed media portraits.
+Half the show sold on opening night.
+Thanks to Gallery Director Renee Darmstadt for her support!